 Working of a Three-Phase Induction Machine

-The working of a three-phase induction motor is similar to that of a single-phase induction machine.
+The performance of this motor is alike to a single-phase machine.
 But, the construction is quite different the stator winding is displaced at an angle of 120 degrees and a balanced current is allowed to flow in the windings.
 This makes possible for the windings to develop a rotating magnetic field.
 This Rmf due to the three-phase develops a unidirectional torque.
 Hence, it can act as a self-starting machine.
-The three-phase waveform working diagram is shown in the figure below.

 - It is used in mixer grinders, pumps, and household appliances.

 Consequently, we had a summary of what is AC motor.
 It is a machine that changes the form of alternating electrical energy input to an output of mechanical energy.
 We also analyzed its construction, working, types, speed control, and uses.
 Here is a question for the readers, How the speed of an AC motor can be controlled?